AdamKopf/gmail-filterere/README.md

    Replace `your_copied_api_key_here` with the API key you copied from the OpenAI platform.

 3. **Save Changes**: After entering your API key, save the `.env` file.
-This update will allow clearmail to use your OpenAI API key to access the AI services required for email analysis.
+This update will allow filterere to use your OpenAI API key to access the AI services required for email analysis.

-## Using PM2 to Manage the clearmail Process
+## Using PM2 to Manage the filterere Process

-[PM2](https://pm2.keymetrics.io/) is a process manager for Node.js applications that can help manage and keep your clearmail process running in the background.
-To use PM2 with clearmail:
+[PM2](https://pm2.keymetrics.io/) is a process manager for Node.js applications that can help manage and keep your filterere process running in the background.
+To use PM2 with filterere:

 1. Install PM2 globally using npm: